 Sometimes, the phrases, acronyms and strings of numbers or number-letter combinations used to identify photographic hardware or techniques can be daunting to the uninitiated neophyte photographer.
 We've prepared a list of the basic terms.
 Have we left any out that you think should be added?
 Please let us know!

-Also known as “Full-HD,” 1080p is a shorthand term for video recorded at 1920 lines of horizontal resolution and 1080 lines of vertical resolution, and is optimized for 16:9 format playback.
-The “p” stands for progressive, which means all of the data is contained in each frame as opposed to “interlaced” (i), in which the image data is split between two frames in alternating lines of image data.
+Also known as “Full-HD,” 1080p is a shorthand term for video recorded at 1920 lines of horizontal resolution and 1080 lines of vertical resolution, and optimized for 16:9 format playback.
+The “p” stands for progressive, which means all of the data is contained in each frame, as opposed to “interlaced” (i), in which the image data is split between two frames in alternating lines of image data.